asLody/legend/README.md

 }
 ```
 #### Notice:
-- Write the following code down in where you want to your hooks **enable**.
+- Write the following code down in where you want your hooks **enabled**.

 ```java
 HookManager.getDefault().applyHooks(YourClass.class);